Pieds-noirs: Etymology

-There are competing theories about the origin of the term "pied-noir".
-According to the Oxford English Dictionary, it refers to "a person of European origin living in Algeria during the period of French rule, especially a French person expatriated after Algeria was granted independence in 1962."
+There are competing theories about the origin of the term pied-noir.
+According to the Oxford English Dictionary, it refers to "a person of European origin living in Algeria during the period of French rule, especially a French person expatriated after Algeria was granted independence in 1962".
 The Le Robert dictionary states that in 1901 the word indicated a sailor working barefoot in the coal room of a ship, who would find his feet blackened by the soot and dust.
-Since, in the Mediterranean, this was often an Algerian native, the term was used pejoratively for Algerians until 1955 when it first began referring to "French born in Algeria" according to some sources.
+Since in the Mediterranean this was often an Algerian native, the term was used pejoratively for Algerians until 1955, when it first began referring to "French born in Algeria" according to some sources.
 The Oxford English Dictionary claims this usage originated from mainland French as a negative nickname.

-There is also a theory that the term comes from the black boots of French soldiers compared to the barefoot Algerians.
+There is also a theory that the term comes from the black boots worn by French soldiers compared to the barefoot Algerians.
 Other theories focus on new settlers dirtying their clothing by working in swampy areas, wearing black boots when on horseback, or trampling grapes to make wine.

 History

+French, along with Spanish, Italian and other European settlers, moved to France's overseas colonies and territories.
+The largest group of one million settled in Algeria, followed by 200,000 in Morocco and proportionally fewer in other colonies.
+These settlers often took land that had been forcibly taken from the local population.
+While they had full political representation in Paris and the French government, the native population did not.
+Many settlers were fiercely committed to maintaining the overseas empire because they came from impoverished European backgrounds.
+Nearly half of the Algerian settlers in the 1880s were from Spain, southern Italy, or Malta, and the remainder were mostly poor French.
+They had nothing to return to if a local nationalist movement won its war of national liberation.